Medical Office Clinical Procedures (3-3) 4 Cr. Hrs.

 Upon successful completion of the course, the student should be able to:

-- Demonstrate the technique for temperature, pulse, respiration, and blood pressure readings.
+- Demonstrate the technique for obtaining body measurements.

 - Apply the theories of sterile techniques.